j-griffith/j-griffith.github.io/_posts/2016-09-01-how-to-swarm-on-openstack.md

 <meta http-equiv='Content-Type' content='text/html; charset=utf-8' />
 # Building a SWARM Cluster on your OpenStack Cloud

+Also available as a screen-cast with some narrative [here](https://youtu.be/Dh2BK7xm02o)

 ## Provisioning Instances with docker-machine
 Start with an env file (rather than deal with a bunch of cmd line args)